mik-spe/VideoGameProgramming_Final/README.md

 #       - Select the right volume icon to increase the volume.
 #   - Press "P" on the pause screen to return to the game.
 #   - Press "ESCAPE" on the pause screen to quit the game and return to the title screen.
+#   - Press "ESCAPE" on the game over screen to go back to the title screen.
+#   - Press "ESCAPE" on the winner screen to go back to the title screen.
 #   - Press "ESCAPE" on the title screen to close the program.

 # Use the arrow keys to move: